Robust statistical modeling of monthly rainfall: The minimum density power divergence approach: Results

-From Figure \ref{fig_exponential_bestfits}, we observe that the fitted density based on MLE (red line; $\alpha = 0$) have thicker right tail and with increasing $\alpha$, the tails of the fitted densities become thinner.
-Hence, the fitted densities underestimate the probabilities of smaller values and overestimate the probabilities of incorrectly large values (outliers) for $\alpha = 0$ (the MLE based inference).
+{From Figure \ref{fig_exponential_bestfits}, we observe that the fitted density based on MLE or LME (black line; $\alpha = 0$) has a thicker right tail, and with increasing $\alpha$, the tails of the fitted densities become thinner.
+Hence, the fitted densities underestimate the probabilities of smaller values and overestimate the probabilities of incorrectly large values (outliers) for $\alpha = 0$ (the MLE-based and LME-based inference).
 On the other hand, for $\alpha=1$, the fitted densities appear to overestimate the probability of smaller values and underestimate the probability of moderate through large values; this is due to high penalization (assigning less probability) of the moderate values along with the outliers.
-There is a clear trend observed for such over and underestimation as we go from $\alpha=0$ to $\alpha=1$.
-This fact can also be observed from Table \ref{table_exponential_bestfits}, where the MDPDE estimates increase with increasing $\alpha$ in most cases; note that the tail of an exponential distribution becomes thinner with increasing value of its rate parameter.
-In the asymptotic sense, the standard errors of the MDPDEs are proportional to the corresponding rate parameters (follows from Equation \ref{EQ:J_K_xi:exp}) and hence they also increase with $\alpha$.
-Here, we observe similar pattern for most of the cases.
-Further, the CVMDs drop with changing $\alpha = 0$ to $\alpha = 0.1$ for all the cases, explaining the reduction in bias with increasing $\alpha$.
+There is a clear trend for over-and-underestimation as we move from $\alpha=0$ to $\alpha=1$.
+This fact can also be observed from the third through sixth columns of Table \ref{table_exponential_bestfits}, where the MDPDE estimates increase with increasing $\alpha$ in most cases; note that the tail of an exponential distribution becomes thinner with increasing value of its rate parameter.
+The standard errors of the MDPDEs also increase with $\alpha$ in most cases.
+Further, the WDs decrease with changing $\alpha = 0$ to $\alpha = 0.1$ for all the cases, explaining the reduction in bias with increasing $\alpha$.
+For the first subdivision-month combination, $\alpha^\ast$ is close to one and the corresponding WD is also close to that based on $\alpha=1$.
+For the other three combinations, $\alpha^\ast$ values are moderate and the corresponding $\hat{\lambda}$ and $\textrm{SE}(\hat{\lambda})$ values are also in between their values based on the extreme choices $\alpha=0$ and $\alpha=1$ in most cases indicating a balance in the bias-variance trade-off.}

-Therefore, an optimal $\alpha$ in between 0.1 and 1 would provide the best fit for the data by controlling the penalization based on the amount of outliers in each case.
-Based on the minimization of the CVMDs, the optimal $\alpha$ values for the considered subdivision-month pairs turn out to be 0.9995, 0.2314, 0.2372 and 0.3106, respectively, with the corresponding CVMDs being 0.0070, 0.0105, 0.0059 and 0.0052, respectively.
-The MDPDEs for these final `best' fitted models are 1.8787, 0.4997, 0.1444 and 0.9098, respectively.